YeeOreo/Chat_room/readme.md

 ` node chatAPI-localhost.js`

-> notice: localhost 3000 will be used or you can change the port number in chatAPI-localhost.
+> notice: localhost 3000 will be used or you can change the port number in "chatAPI-localhost.js".

+-   View it on web browser

+`localhost:3000`

 # Run 2

 -   at directory "進階題\_Advanced_questions/express_framework"

 ` npm start`

+> notice: localhost 3000 will be used or you can change the port number in "bin/www".

+-   View it on web browser

+`localhost:3000`